juliushaertl/nextcloud-docker-dev/README.md

 cd workspace/server
 git worktree add ../stable23 stable23
 ```
-As in the in the `server` folder, the `3rdparty` submodule is needed:
+As in the `server` folder, the `3rdparty` submodule is needed:
 ```
 cd ../stable23
 git submodule update --init
 ```

-The same can be done for stable24, stable25... and so on.
+The same can be done for `stable24`, `stable25`... and so on.

-Git worktrees can also be used to have a checkout of an apps stable brach within the server stable directory.
+Git worktrees can also be used to have a checkout of an apps stable branch within the server stable directory.

 ```
 cd workspace/server/apps-extra/text